Skip to main content

 NURS 551.
 Advanced Health Assessment for Nurse Anesthetists.
 3 Credits.

 An evidence based approach to the development of advanced assessment skills for the nurse anesthetist to formulate the anesthetic evaluation and overall assessment of diverse and increasingly complex patient populations.
 Individual and group collaboration will emphasize course objectives.
 Low and high fidelity patient simulators will be utilized to continue developing the student's cognitive and psychomotor assessment skills.
-Prerequisites: Admission to the DNP Nurse Anesthesia Program; Completion of an undergraduate course in health assessment techniques.
+Prerequisite: Admission to the DNP Nurse Anesthesia Program; Completion of an undergraduate course in health assessment techniques.
 Prerequisite or Corequisite: Completion or concurrent enrollment in Advanced Pathophysiology, or its equivalent.
 S.

 NURS 542.
 Professional Aspects of Nurse Anesthesia Practice.
 4 Credits.